 My local environmental health department says I need to source all of my ingredients from “approved sources.”
 What does that mean?
 What if I want to use fruit or nuts that I grow myself?
 What about fruit from my neighbor’s yard?

 If you are purchasing your ingredients from a normal grocery store, a wholesale distributor that regularly provides foods to restaurants or grocery stores, or any farm selling at a certified farmers’ market, then these are all widely accepted as "approved sources."
 Unfortunately, the law is vague about what exactly makes a food source "approved" and this is a rapidly changing area of law in California, especially for fresh produce coming from backyard gardens, community gardens, and small urban farms.
 Different counties have had different practices regarding determining whether a source is an "approved source."
-However, many local departments are changing their policies in response to recent state-wide legislation, which you can read more about on our food news blog here.
-Check back at our Food News Blog for more occasional updates about changing laws affecting "approved source" status for food.
-We also highly recommend asking your local environmental health department about how it is being enforced locally.
+However, many local departments are changing their policies in response to recent state-wide legislation which defined and regulates "community food producers," a category of food producer that includes many community gardens, backyard gardens, and urban farms.
+This is a new law so it's best to check with your local county (or city) environmental health department about how it is being enforced locally.
 Fortunately, becoming an "approved source" does not generally require any fees, permits, or paperwork, but in order to be an "approved source" one must comply with applicable laws, and there are many different applicable laws.
 "Community food producers" must follow certain Small Farm Food Safety Guidelines and selling at a farmers' market requires a certified producers certificate.
 Note: these laws apply to producers of raw, unprocessed fruits, vegetables, and eggs primarily.
 Cottage food operators do not need to follow those guidelines unless they are obtaining fresh fruits, vegetables or eggs from a backyard or community garden, or directly from some other local farm.
 The rest of the questions below pertain more directly to "cottage food producers" who make processed foods in a home kitchen.

 My local health department is asking for a lot of information from me!
 I have to provide any/all of the following information in order to get my registration or permit approved: